Skip to content

 The Job Object

-When you schedule a task using the .at() or .delay() methods, or the .cron() function, you receive a Job object.
-This object serves as a handle for that particular scheduled task, allowing you to monitor its progress, wait for it to complete, or cancel it if necessary.
+When you schedule a task using the .at() or .delay() methods or the .push() function or the .cron() method, you will receive a Job object.
+This object acts as a handle for the scheduled task, allowing you to track its progress, wait for it to finish, or cancel it if needed.

 You do not create Job objects directly.